KLM Emotional Support Animal Policy

 KLM’s Service Animal Policy

-KLM also considers fully-trained service animals to be well-behaved in public places.
+KLM also requires that fully trained service animals are well-behaved in public places.
 If your dog acts out at the airport or misbehaves, you may be asked for further proof of its training.
+If your dog is very poorly behaved, you may be denied boarding on your flight.

 How to Apply